 Amy Gonzales examines the digital divide, particularly short-term disruption in access to devices, as well as the effects of social interaction via communication technologies on identity and well-being.

-Amy Gonzales is interested in the psychological and tangible consequences of internet-based social interactions.
-Her work aims to advance theoretical understanding and real-world solutions that may help mitigate the negative long-term consequences of new digital infrastructures.
-She is especially interested in these phenomena for people from disadvantaged communities (e.g., racial/ethnic minorities, low-income populations, LGBTQ individuals, etc.).
-She has published in leading journals in the field of communication, including Journal of Communication, Communication Research, New Media & Society, Journal of Computer-Mediated Communication, Media Psychology, Computers in Human Behavior, Information, Communication & Society, and Cyberpsychology, Behavior & Social Networking.
+Dr. Gonzales' work aims to advance theoretical understanding and real-world solutions that may help mitigate the long-term negative effects of new digital infrastructures.
+Much of her research explores these phenomena for people from disadvantaged communities (e.g., racial/ethnic minorities, low-income populations, seniors, low-literacy populations, etc.).
+She has published in leading journals in the field of communication, including Journal of Communication, Communication Research, New Media & Society, Journal of Computer-Mediated Communication, Information, Communication & Society, and others.

 Ph.D.
 (2010), Cornell University, Communication Science